 Editor research

-A content editor researches AI humanization tools to understand what red flags to look for when reviewing submissions from sources that might be using them.
+A content editor researches AI humanisation tools to understand what red flags to look for when reviewing submissions from sources that might be using them.
+The research informs an updated editorial checklist that includes both detection scores and qualitative signals such as inconsistent register, unusual word choices that suggest paraphrasing, and the presence or absence of specific original reporting elements that AI tools cannot fabricate.

 Journalist investigation

-A reporter covering AI content farms researches how sites produce AI content that passes detection to document the practice for an investigative piece.
+A reporter covering AI content farms researches how sites produce AI content that passes detection in order to document the practice for an investigative piece.
+The reporter's sources include former content farm operators, detection tool vendors, and academic researchers studying the cat-and-mouse dynamic between detection and evasion, which together produce a richer picture of the issue than any single perspective would.

-Use this page when you want to understand the full landscape of AI content detection — including its limitations, the techniques people use to evade it, and what the implications are for your specific use case.
+Use this page when you want to understand the full landscape of AI content detection including its limitations, the techniques people use to evade it, the artifacts those evasion techniques leave behind, and what the implications are for your specific use case as a teacher, editor, freelancer, or policy maker.

 Get better results with these expert suggestions: